Manual version: 1.7.

 The green button below sends you to the Titan Base.
 Move with the pad or with the arrows, you can also use the mouse.

-From here you can access to the different arenas available (three at this moment):
+From here you can access to the different arenas available (four at this moment):

 - Stadium Arena: it runs inside a space base.
 It is played in a first person view.